JayPatelCodes/finance-dashboard-ai/README.md

 ## Description

 The AI Finance Dashboard enables users to securely upload transaction CSV files, automatically categorize spending, and view interactive insights.
-A built-in chatbot, powered by **DeepSeek LLM**, allows users to ask natural language questions about their finances — from spending breakdowns to monthly trends — for a more personalized experience.
+A built-in chatbot, powered by **DeepSeek LLM**, allows users to ask natural language questions about their finances, from spending breakdowns to monthly trends, for a more personalized experience.

 ---